8 Ways to fix SD Card Saying Full When Empty

 Step 4: Once installed, run the tool.

-Step 5: The interface will show all connected drives, including your SD card; select it.
+Step 5: Choose the file type you'd like to recover, then the interface will show all connected drives, including your SD card; select it.

 Step 6: Enable Deep Scan toggle button from the bottom-left and click Scan.